sbirdsill/PowerShell-PC-Inventory/README.md

 # PowerShell CSV PC Inventory
-This PowerShell script will collect the Date of inventory, host name, IP/MAC, username (run as user), type, serial number, model, BIOS info, CPU, RAM, storage (OS drive), GPU(s), OS and version, up time, monitor(s), and installed apps (optional) on a computer.
+This PowerShell script will collect the Date of inventory, host name, IP/MAC, username (run as user), type, serial number, model, BIOS info, CPU, RAM, storage (OS drive), GPU(s), OS and version, up time, monitor(s), and installed apps on a computer.

 After it collects that information, it is outputted to a CSV file.
 The -c parameter gives you the option to consolidate all CSV files into one CSV file, resulting in a presentable report.